avidunixuser/UsedCarFeatureImportance/README.md

 ### CRISP-DM Framework

-- To frame the task, throughout our practical applications we will refer back to a standard process in industry for data projects called CRISP-DM.
+- To frame the task, throughout our practical applications we will refer to a standard process in industry for data projects called CRISP-DM.
 - This process provides a framework for working through a data problem.
 Your first step in this application will be to read through a brief overview of CRISP-DM

 <center>